Arkansas Healthcare Fraud Defense Lawyer

 Q: If my business or practice is currently under investigation, is it too early to hire a defense attorney?

 No, absolutely not.
-You are entitled to legal counsel during the government’s investigation, and hiring a defense team now will give you the most opportunities to avoid civil or criminal prosecution.
+You are entitled to legal representation during the government’s investigation, and hiring an experienced healthcare fraud attorney now will give you the most opportunities to avoid civil or criminal prosecution.

 Q: What are some defense strategies for federal healthcare fraud investigations?

-We deploy a variety of different strategies to protect our clients based upon the particular factual and legal issues involved.
+We deploy a variety of different strategies to protect our clients based on the particular factual and legal issues involved.
 Some of these defense strategies include:

 - Challenging federal agents’ investigatory practices